sensible-hq/sensible-docs/readme-sync/v0/document-type-classification/1000 - classify.md

 - Classifies the statement document into the `bank_statements` document type.
 - Classifies the statement doc by its similarity to reference documents in the document type.
 In this case, the highest score is for [a Bank of America sample PDF](https://github.com/sensible-hq/sensible-configuration-library/blob/main/bank_statements/bank_of_america/boa_sample.pdf).
--  Provides metadata for the classification, including similarity scores for this document compared to each document type in your Sensible account and to reference documents.
+-  Provides metadata for the classification, including similarity scores for this document compared to each document type in your Sensible account and to each reference document in the highest-scoring document type.

 Use document classification: